adendek/DownstreamTracking/README.md

 ##Installation python Machine Learing part of the project
 To setup the ML part of the  downstream tracking study you need to:
+1. Log to the remote computing cluster eg lxplus
+  * ssh -L 7000:localhost:6000 username@lxplus.cern.ch

-1. Clone the repository
+2. Clone the repository
   * git clone https://github.com/adendek/DownstreamTracking.git
-2. install all python packages
+3. install all python packages
   * pip install --user --upgrade -r requirements.txt
-3. Start the jupyter
+4. Start the jupyter
   * jupyter notebook --no-browser --port=6000